Jake-Diamond-9/ALPSS/README.md

 Additional example data files are available through the paper by [DiMarco et al.](https://doi.org/10.3390/met13030454) and can be accessed [here](https://craedl.org/pubs?p=6348&t=3&c=187&s=hemi&d=https:%2F%2Ffs.craedl.org#publications).

-Instructions on how to run your own data can be found in the repository [wiki](https://github.com/Jake-Diamond-9/ALPSS/wiki).
+Instructions on how to run your own data can be found in the repository wiki [here](https://github.com/Jake-Diamond-9/ALPSS/wiki/3.-Tutorials#importing-your-own-data).

 ### Running a Signal with Automatic File Detection